 Throughout the past few months, I’ve been on a quest to find new ways to achieve fitness with rheumatoid arthritis (RA).
 While I’ve written about my experiences from the perspective of a man living with RA, my aim has been to enlighten anyone — regardless of age, gender, or how many years diagnosed — on different fitness options.
 My hope is that everyone can find something fun, engaging, and most importantly, pain-free.
-Until this point, I’ve taken a spin class, done yoga, and found some RA-friendly workouts in the gym.

 My wife frequents the Zumba classes offered at my gym.
 I’ve never known much about Zumba, other than its energetic music and high-intensity dancing, led by an instructor.
 Other things I’ve observed: Typically, a class has high concentrations of spandex and women, and very low concentrations of men.
 But recently, I decided to boldly step into the intimidatingly effeminate confines of a Zumba class for the sake of investigative journalism.
 Here is what I found from my experience, as it pertains to RA.